dexe-network/DeXe-Protocol/docs/Developers/DAO/SmartContracts/GovPools/ExecutingProposals.md

 # ⚒ Executing Proposals

-Once the vote has been successfully completed, the proposal can be executed.
+Once the voting has been successfully completed, the proposal can be executed.

 Function ***`execute()`*** is used for executing a proposal.